-Single ply roofing, that is, Low Slope Roofs often referred to as flat roofs are roofs with a pitch of less than 3 inches for every 12 inches in length.
-Even roofs that look flat typically have a pitch, as low at 1/8 inch per 12 inches.
+Single-ply roofing, that is, low slope roofs often referred to as flat roofs are roofs with a pitch of fewer than 3 inches for every 12 inches in length.
+Even roofs that look flat typically have a pitch, as low as 1/8 inch per 12 inches.
 The common categories of roof systems on low slope roofs are Built Up Roofing, Single Ply Roofing, and Fluid Applied Systems (coatings).

 Single Ply Roofing